Fifi Box: Personal life

-Box was raised in the outer eastern suburbs of Melbourne, Victoria, Australia.
-She attended Tintern Grammar in Ringwood East and in her final year was appointed school captain.
+Box was raised in the outer eastern suburbs of Melbourne, Australia.
+She attended Tintern Grammar in Ringwood East, and she was appointed school captain in her final year.
 Box often returns to Tintern to speak with current students.
 Her brother is Augie March's keyboardist Kiernan Box.

 On 19 November 2012, Box announced on live radio via her radio show Fifi and Jules that she was pregnant.
 On 17 December, it was reported that Grant Kenny was the father.
 In 2013, Box gave birth to a daughter.

-On 10 February 2019, Box announced on Instagram, and later that week on The Project that she is expecting a second child via IVF.
+On 10 February 2019, Box announced on Instagram, and later that week on The Project, that she was expecting a second child via IVF.
 Later that year, she gave birth to her second daughter.